nextstrain/nextclade/docs/Algorithm.md

 ### Web application

 Nextclade Web is available online at [clades.nextstrain.org](https://clades.nextstrain.org).
-This is the easiet way of using it and is a recommended way to get started.
+This is the easiest way of using it and is a recommended way to get started.

 Drag a fasta file onto the "upload" box, provide a url or paste sequence data directly into the text box.
-The sequences will then be analyzed right in your browser - data never leaves your computer (i.e. no actual "upload" is hapenning).
+The sequences will then be analyzed right in your browser - data never leaves your computer (i.e. no actual "upload" is happening).
 Since your computer is doing the computational work rather than a remote server, it is advisable to analyze at most a few hundred of sequences at a time, depending on yor hardware.

 Power users might want to switch to "Advanced mode" in order to get access to more configuration.
 This mode is equivalent to using Nextclade command-line tool and accepts the same input files (see "Inputs" section).